tencentyun/intlcloud-documents/yehe_doc/管理与支持/账号相关/实名认证/实名认证变更指引_intl_en.md

 Enter the following organization information in the console:

-1. Registration region;
+ 1.Registration region;
-2. Organization name;
+ 2.Organization name;
-3. Registered address;
+ 3.Registered address;
-4. Organization registration number;
+ 4.Organization registration number;
-5. Photo for verification.
+ 5.Photo for verification.

 After entering the information, click **Submit**.
 After the identity verification application is submitted, the Tencent Cloud team will complete the review within two to three business days and notify you of the result through Message Center, email, and SMS.